dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-12-networking.md

 Of course, "speaking" HTTP (client-side) is much more practical with commands like `curl` or `wget`.

 If a connection uses SSL/TLS, we cannot use `telnet`.
-In that case we could use command `openssl`, which handles the SSL/TLS handshake and encryption for us, provided we have set up certificates.
+In that case we could use command `openssl`, which handles the SSL/TLS handshake and encryption for us, provided we have set up the needed certificates.
 For `openssl s_client -connect` command examples, see [testing SSL connectivity with openssl](https://docs.pingidentity.com/solution-guides/standards_and_protocols_use_cases/htg_use_openssl_to_test_ssl_connectivity.html).
 For `openssl` command "cryptography" examples, see [openssl examples](https://www.baeldung.com/linux/openssl-command-examples).